Detailed instructions for assembling a BMX bike. How to assemble a children's bike from a box

 .
 Steering column assembly

-4. Assembly of pedals:
+4. Assembling the pedals:

-Slide the lever nut (S) onto the lever bolt and tighten.
+Place the lever nut (S) onto the lever bolt and tighten.

 Repeat this step for the opposite side.

-6. Connecting the rear wheels to the frame:
+6. Connection of rear wheels to frame:

-7. Saddle assembly:
+7. Seat assembly:

-Care Instructions
+Care instructions

-Check periodically to make sure everything is tight.
+Perform periodic inspection to make sure everything is tight.
 This applies to nuts, bolts and caps.

 .
-Lubricate the wheel axle with a light high quality oil.
+Lubricate the wheel axle with a light, high quality oil.

 Hello!

-Overview of the children's tricycle
+Review of children's tricycle

 ________________________________________

-The bike is presented in various colors.
-There are six colors in total to choose from.
-That's why this bike presented in 6 models, each with its own article: T55927, T55928, T55930, T57566, T57567.
-My choice was a bike.
-Navigator Trike T57566, sand grey.
+The bicycle is available in various colors.
+With only six colors, there's plenty to choose from.
+That's why this bike presented in 6 models, each with its own article number: T55927, T55928, T55930, T57566, T57567.
+My choice was a bicycle Navigator Trike T57566, sand gray.

 Package size (H x W x D), 58 x 28 x 40 cm, weight 9 kg

-This tricycle is designed for children from 1 to 3 years old.
+This tricycle is designed for children from 1 to 3 years old

 Material: metal, plastic elements, textile materials